dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 #### Stasis of Equilibria

 - what balance of equilibria do people seek?
-  - how do they reorient their energy?
+- once they believe feel they have achieved some particular set of equilibria, how do they reorient their energy?
+  - some feel satisfied and stop chasing any objective, only beginning again when they feel they've lost the equilibria they attained.
+  - some move on to the next objectives
+  - some never feel satisfied with attaining anything and mercilessly strive on.

 #### I Live In A World Where Those Who Can't or Won't Talk To Me At Least Aren't My Enemies